 VI.
-Conduct Board Procedures
+Hearing Procedures for Potential Suspension or Expulsion Cases

 6.1 Introduction

-With all parties present, the chair will call the meeting to order and will introduce members of the conduct board and their function within the university.
-The chair also will ask all other parties participating in the hearing to introduce themselves and identify their role in the proceedings.
+With all parties present, the hearing officer will call the meeting to order and will ask all parties participating in the hearing to introduce themselves and identify their role in the proceedings.

-The chair will describe the general outline of the hearing to the board and will read the honesty statement.
+The hearing officer will describe the general outline of the hearing and will read the honesty statement.
+If a student is represented by an attorney or nonattorney advocate, that individual has the ability to fully participate in the hearing as indicated in section 5.9.
+Hearing advisors (attorney or nonattorney advocates) will be required to sign a confidentiality statement pertaining to information about all parties involved in the hearing.

-The chair will dismiss witnesses until they are called to speak before the board.
+The hearing officer will dismiss witnesses until they are called to speak.

-6.2 Complaint Presentation and Response
+6.2 Complaint and Response

-The chair will introduce the conduct officer who will present the case on behalf of the university, making additional comments necessary to ensure the complaint has been presented accurately and clearly.
-The conduct officer is an NDSU representative appointed by the dean of student life or designee.

-The chair will introduce the accused student who will be permitted to respond to the charges and present information to the board that is relevant in determining whether the student violated one or more sections of the code.
+The hearing officer will introduce the case..

+The accused student (and/or attorney or nonattorney advocate) will be permitted to respond to the charges and present information that is relevant in determining whether the student violated one or more sections of the code.
-At the chair’s discretion, questions may be placed directly between parties.
-Permission to address parties directly may be withdrawn by the chair at any time.

 6.3 Presentation of Witnesses

-The conduct officer will be allowed to present witnesses who may be asked questions by the conduct officer, accused student, members of the board, and dean of student life or designee.
-Questions may be directed to the chair who will determine relevancy to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.

-The accused student will be allowed to present witnesses who may be asked questions by the accused student, conduct officer, members of the board, and dean of student life or designee.
-Questions may be directed to the chair who will determine relevancy to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.
+The hearing officer and the accused student will be allowed to present witnesses who may be asked questions by the hearing officer, accused student (and/or attorney or nonattorney advocate), and dean of student life or designee.
+All questions will be directed to the hearing officer who will determine relevancy to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.

 6.4 Final Questions

-The conduct officer and accused student will be permitted to ask questions of each other.
+The hearing officer and accused student (and/or attorney or nonattorney advocate) will be permitted to ask questions of each other.

-Questions will be permitted by board members and dean of student life or designee, who may question either party.
+Questions will be permitted by dean of student life or designee, who may question either party.

-At the discretion of the board chair, the conduct officer and accused student may be permitted to ask additional questions of each other.
+The hearing officer and accused student (and/or attorney or nonattorney advocate) may be permitted to ask additional questions of each other.

 6.5 Closing Statements

-Both parties will have an opportunity for closing statements.
-The conduct officer will present first, followed by the accused student.
+The accused student (and/or attorney or nonattorney advocate) will have an opportunity for a closing statement.

 6.6 Deliberation and Decision

-All parties will be dismissed for deliberations by the board.
-Only board members and the chair may participate in the deliberation and recording will stop at this point.
-The board chair may request a brief consultation with the dean of student life or designee for interpretation or clarification of the code.

-The conduct board may suggest one or more sanctions and related terms and conditions from those listed in the code.
-Suggested sanctions are not binding upon the chair of the conduct board who issues the final decision for the board and selects appropriate sanctions.

-If the chair believes that suspension or expulsion is warranted, the chair will make this written recommendation to the dean of student life.
-When the recommendation has been approved by the dean of student life, it will be returned to the chair with the dean of student life’s endorsement, and the board chair will issue the written decision.
+If the hearing officer believes that suspension or expulsion is warranted, the hearing officer will make this written recommendation to the dean of student life.
+When the recommendation has been approved by the dean of student life, it will be returned to the hearing officer with the dean of student life’s endorsement, and the hearing officer will issue the written decision.